Koczek9/RDK_SUMMIT_DEMO/qt_app_instructions/README.md

 ### Switch to root

-buildah requires root access so we want to enable it
+buildah requires root access so we want to enable it:
 ```
 sudo -s
 ```